 Slack Emoji Size Limit & Requirements

-A Slack custom emoji must be 128KB or smaller and square, up to 128×128 px.
-Animated GIFs also need a short loop to keep animating after upload.
-Here are the exact limits and the fastest way to meet them.
+A Slack custom emoji must be 128KB or smaller, square, and a JPG, PNG, or GIF.
+Animated GIFs can include up to 50 frames.
+Here are the exact limits — straight from Slack — and the fastest way to meet them.

 Files stay in your browser.
 No upload.
 No watermark.